 Most schools have a sexual harassment policy or a bullying policy to protect you.
-Ask a guidance counselor or principal about your school's policy.
+Ask a guidance counselor, school nurse, or administrator about your school's policy.
 If you find the adult you talk to doesn't take your complaints seriously at first, you may have to repeat yourself or find someone else who will listen.

 There's no doubt it can feel embarrassing to talk about sexual harassment at first.
 But that uncomfortable feeling quickly wears off after a minute or so of conversation.
 In most cases, telling someone sooner leads to faster results and fewer problems down the line, so it's worth it.